This post may contain affiliate links. Please read our disclosure policy.

 - 1 large yellow onion, cut into 1/4 inch slices

-- 4 stalks of celery, cut into 2 inch pieces
+- 4 celery stalks, cut into 2-inch pieces

 - 2 bay leaves

-- 1.5 lbs medium sized yellow potatoes, quartered
+- 1½ pounds medium sized yellow potatoes, quartered

 Instructions

-- Using paper towels, pat dry meat.
-Season generously with kosher salt and pepper.
-Sprinkle and rub the arrowroot into the meat so that the roast is evenly coated.
+- Using paper towels, pat the beef dry.
+Season generously with salt and pepper.
+Sprinkle and rub the arrowroot flour into the meat until it's evenly coated.

-- Heat oil in a dutch oven over medium-high heat.
-When hot, brown the beef until golden-brown on all sides, about 4 minutes per side.
+- Heat the oil in a large Dutch oven set over medium-high heat.
+When hot, add the beef and cook until golden-brown on all sides, about 4 minutes per side.
 Transfer to a plate and set aside.

-- Reduce the heat to medium and add the onions, carrots, celery, garlic and cook, stirring, until the onions are tender, about 4 minutes.
+- Reduce the heat to medium.
+Add the onions, carrots, celery, and garlic and cook, stirring, until the onions are tender, about 4 minutes.

-- Add the dijon, tomato paste, smoked paprika, bay leaves, and thyme and stir until well combined.
-Pour in the apple cider vinegar and cook, stirring, until the apple cider vinegar is well combined and reduced by half (leaving only a small amount of liquid in the pot).
+- Add the mustard, tomato paste, smoked paprika, bay leaves, and thyme and stir until well combined.
+Pour in the apple cider vinegar and cook, stirring, until the vinegar is reduced by half (leaving only a small amount of liquid in the pot).

-- Pour in 3/4 cup of the beef broth and stir until well combined and the contents come to a boil.
-Reduce heat to a very subtle simmer.
-Nestle the roast (and any of its juices) back into the center of the skillet and into the veggies.
-Add the potatoes all around the roast, and pour the remaining 1/4 beef broth around the roast.
+- Pour in 3/4 cup of the beef broth and stir until well combined.
+Bring to a boil.
+Reduce the heat to a very subtle simmer.
+Nestle the beef (and any of its juices) back into the mixture.
+Scatter the potatoes around the roast and pour the remaining 1/4 beef broth around the roast.

-- Cover with a secure lid, transfer to the oven and roast until the beef is fall apart tender, about 4 hours for a 3-pound roast and about 5 hours for a 4 to 5-pound roast.
+- Cover with a secure lid, transfer to the oven, and roast until the beef is tender, about 4 hours for a 3-pound roast and about 5 hours for a 4 to 5-pound roast.

-- Remove from oven and let cool for 10 minutes prior to serving to allow the sauce to settle.
-Add more salt, if needed.
+- Remove from the oven and let cool for 10 minutes prior to serving to allow the sauce to settle.
+Season to taste with salt and pepper.
 Serve and enjoy!

 Nutrition